Learn something new every day

 More Info... by email

-Panela is a type of unrefined sugar that is extracted from sugarcane in Colombia.
-Although many countries around the world use unrefined sugar, the name "panela" is unique to Colombia and the surrounding areas.
+Panela is a type of unrefined sugar that is extracted from sugarcane and popular in tropical and sub-tropical regions of the world.
+Many countries in South America, Asia and Southeast Asia use this unrefined sugar, where it is also referred to as rapadura (Brazil), piloncillo (Mexico), jaggery or gurh (India).
+"Panela" is most closely associated with Colombian cuisine.
 Commonly sold in hard, flat cakes, it is inexpensive and readily available to most Colombians.
 It is used primarily in desserts and syrups, including a drink called aguapanela that is very popular in the region.
-The unrefined sugar also is one of the staple industries in Colombia, which is the second largest producer of the unrefined whole cane sugar in the world behind India.
+The unrefined sugar also is one of the staple industries in Colombia, which is the second largest producer of the unrefined whole cane sugar in the world after India.

 Blocks of panela can be produced on a large commercial scale, or it can be made simply and slowly by local farmers.
 Commercially, the process begins with the harvesting of sugarcane that is then crushed to extract the juice from the stalks.
 The juice is cleaned and heated while ingredients are added to cause certain impurities to be removed.
 As the purified sugarcane liquid is heated, it reduces down to a concentrated form.
 This concentrate is mixed until it begins to crystallize and is then ready for packaging, where it will harden into its final state as panela.